Must-know Malaysia Leave Types and Overtime Pay Rates

 Rest / Non-Working Days‘ Overtime Rates

 Employees are entitled to one rest day per week.
-Of course, an employee typically works a standard 5-day workweek, which has more than one rest day.
+If an employee typically works a standard 5-day workweek, they would have two rest days, which fulfil the legal requirements.

-When an employee works from Monday to Friday, the rest day that’s valid for overtime compensation would be a Sunday (i.e. the last day of the employee’s rest days).
+When an employee works from Monday to Friday, the rest day that’s valid for overtime compensation would be a Sunday, should they have to work on a Sunday (i.e. the last day of the employee’s rest days).

 So how do we calculate overtime rates for rest days?
-Keep in mind the number of normal work hours in Malaysia is a maximum of 8 working hours per day.
+Firstly, we need to keep in mind the number of normal work hours in Malaysia is a maximum of 8 working hours per day.

 Number of hours worked on a rest dayOvertime Rate Formula